anna099/hegel/self-consciousness/3-stoicism-skepticism.md

-Hegel summarises the stoic's freedom when he says that 'within thinking, I am *free* because I am not in an other ... my moving about in concepts is a movement within myself'.[^59] As such, the stoic is neither a naive master, who finds their truth in the slave, nor a slave, whose truth is found in serving the master.
+Hegel summarises the stoic's freedom when he says that 'within thinking, I am *free* because I am not in an other ... my moving about in concepts is a movement within myself'.[^59] As such, the stoic is neither a naïve master, who finds their truth in the slave, nor a slave, whose truth is found in serving the master.
 Hegel is perhaps thinking of how the two masters of stoicism (Marcus Aurelius and Epictetus) were an emperor and a slave, respectively, when he says